stonepros/stone/doc/rbd/libvirt.rst

        virsh domblklist {vm-domain-name} --details

-If everything looks okay, you may begin using the Ceph block device within your VM.
+If everything looks okay, you may begin using the Stone block device within your VM.